lenskit/lk-demo-experiment/README.md

 - `runs` contains the results of running LensKit train/test runs.

 - Various Python scripts to run individual pieces of the analysis.
+They use `docopt` for parsing their arguments and thus have comprehensive usage docs in their docstrings.

 - Jupyter notebooks to analyze results.
 These are parameterized and run with [Papermill][] to analyze different data sets with the same notebook.